Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 By the late 1970s, Watson decided the difference he could make via peaceful means was not significant enough.
 He co-founded the Sea Shepherd Conservation Society, a “direct action” environmental group that uses terrorism and vandalism to forward their cause.
 Acting with and for the society, he has physically attacked whalers and destroyed multi-million-dollar ships.
 His prolific writings on the topic of activism encourages violence, and has led to human deaths.From early member of Greenpeace--peaceful resistance to prevent damaging the environment--to co-founder of Sea Shepherd a “direct action” environmental group using terrorism to forward their cause.
 Two-faced humanity.
 Click To Tweet

-“The end justifies the means” may describe our dual nature better than any catchphrase in the English language, as does how we use it.
+“The end justifies the means” may describe our dual nature (two-faced nature) better than any catchphrase in the English language, as does how we use it.
 Some say it without irony, indicating that they agree with its sentiment.
 Others use it dismissively to demonstrate how much they disagree with another person’s choices or motivations.
 For all, it perfectly encapsulates one aspect of man’s ethical two-faced inconsistency both as individuals and as collective humans.
 Sometimes fiction reveals reality.

 This two-faced characteristic of humanity is far from being the sole singularity that sets us apart from all other creatures on Earth even if it is part-and-parcel of all of our singularities.